Tori Amos: Early life and education

+Amos was born on August 23, 1963, at Old Catawba Hospital, in Newton, North Carolina. during her parents' trip from their home in Georgetown in Washington, D.C.
+She is the third child of Mary Ellen (née Copeland) and Edison McKinley Amos. and was named Myra Ellen Amos.

+Some of Amos's ancestors were Confederate soldiers.
+In her memoir, Piece by Piece, she talks about the experience of these Confederate ancestors, Margaret Little and Grandaddy Calvin Rice, during the American Civil War.

-When she was two years old, her family moved to Baltimore, Maryland, where her father had transplanted his Methodist ministry from its original base in Washington, D.C.
+When she was two years old, her family relocated to Baltimore, Maryland, where her father had moved his Methodist ministry from its original base in Washington, D.C.
 Her older brother and sister took piano lessons, but Tori did not need them.
 From the time she could reach the piano, she taught herself to play: when she was two, she could reproduce pieces of music she had only heard once, and, by the age of three, she was composing her own songs.
 She has described seeing music as structures of light since early childhood, an experience consistent with chromesthesia:

 At five, she became the youngest student ever admitted to the preparatory division of the Peabody Institute.
 She studied classical piano at Peabody from 1968 to 1974.
 In 1974, when she was eleven, her scholarship was discontinued, and she was asked to leave.
 Amos has asserted that she lost the scholarship because of her interest in rock and popular music, coupled with her dislike for reading from sheet music.

 In 1972, the Amos family moved to Silver Spring, Maryland, where her father became pastor of the Good Shepherd United Methodist church.
 At thirteen, Amos began playing at gay bars and piano bars, chaperoned by her father.

 Amos won a county teen talent contest in 1977, singing a song called "More Than Just a Friend".
 As a senior at Richard Montgomery High School, she co-wrote "Baltimore" with her brother, Mike Amos, for a competition involving the Baltimore Orioles.
 The song did not win the contest but became her first single, released as a 7-inch single pressed locally for family and friends in 1980 with another Amos-penned composition as a B-side, "Walking With You".
-Before this, she had performed under her middle name, Ellen, but permanently adopted Tori after a friend's boyfriend told her she looked like a Torrey pine, a tree native to the West Coast.
+Before this, she had performed under her middle name, Ellen, and was considering the stage name "Sammy Jaye" at the time, but permanently adopted "Tori" after a friend's boyfriend told her she looked like a Torrey pine, a tree native to the West Coast.